The BEETLESTONE AwarD

 How to Apply

-The closing date for nominations and applications for this year’s Award is Wednesday 1 May 2019, so don’t delay!
+The closing date for completed applications for this year’s Award is Friday 1 May 2020, so don’t delay!

 The above presentation to take place within 12 months of the announcement of the Award, and the publication to appear no later than a further 12 months thereafter.